Amplitude-Developer-Docs/amplitude-dev-center/docs/getting-started.md

 !!!tip "Data Taxonomy Playbook"

-    Our [Data Taxonomy Playbook](https://help.amplitude.com/hc/en-us/articles/115000465251-Data-Taxonomy-Playbook) can help you understand more about the Amplitude schema, and we recommend reading it before continuing.
+    Our [Data Taxonomy Playbook](https://help.amplitude.com/hc/en-us/articles/115000465251-Data-Taxonomy-Playbook) can help you understand more about the Amplitude schema, and Amplitude recommends reading it before continuing.

 ### Naming conventions for events